Buyer's Guide

 Service yard

-SPC if covered, tiles if open to weather.
+Korea Series LVT if covered, tiles if open to weather.
 Watch the floor trap drainage if existing tile is being kept underneath.

 Overlay or full hack?
 The cost decision